unmannedlab/Colosseum/docs/upgrade_apis.md

 ```

 ## Camera Names
-AirSim now uses [names](image_apis.md#available_cameras) to reference cameras instead of index numbers.
+Colosseum now uses [names](image_apis.md#available_cameras) to reference cameras instead of index numbers.
 However to retain backward compatibility, these names are aliased with old index numbers as string.

 Instead of,